epfl-dlab/entity-matchers/README.md

 Finally, note that relation triples and attribute triples must follow the same format used among all of our datasets, i.e. `ENTITY TAB RELATION/PROPERTY TAB ENTITY/LITERAL` and the ground truth must be instead of the form `ENTITY1 TAB ENTITY2`(as it is for the datasets we provide).

-For example, a dataset similar to our DBP_en_YG_en_100K can be obtained with the command (supposing that the `full_kgs.zip` is decompressed inside `SampKG-OpenEA/sampkg/src` and a folder `output/` exists in the same directory).
+For example, a dataset similar to our DBP_en_YG_en_100K can be obtained with the command (supposing that the `full_kgs` folder is copied inside `SampKG-OpenEA/sampkg/src` and a folder `output/` exists in the same directory).
 A `delete_param` of 2.5 will produce around 30% of non-matchable entities for this dataset.
 ```
   python3 main.py \
       --target_dataset DBP_en_YG_en_100K \